Ironlaydee/printf/README.md

 # C - printf
   - The printf() function formats and prints a series of characters and values to the standard output stream stdout.

+Collaborators
-by Adedolapo Adefaye and Temiloluwa Osundaro
+Adedolapo Adefaye and Temiloluwa Osundaro